Amrut23/Aeron_assignment/part1_file_upload/README.md

 - `uploads/`: Directory where uploaded files are stored.
 - `metadata.json`: JSON file to store metadata about uploaded files.

-## Usage
+## Usage — Short and sweet
-1. Open the application in your browser.
-2. Use the upload form to upload a file along with metadata.
-3. View the list of uploaded files on the "Files" page.
-4. Download or delete files as needed.
+1. Upload a file with a memorable description so future-you can find it later.
+2. Visit the Files page to download or remove files.
+3. Want to re-run an upload?
+Use the "Upload Another File" button and savor the confetti.

+Tips: Metadata is stored in `metadata.json` so you can open it or export it for other tools.

 ## Notes
-- The maximum file size for uploads is 16MB.
+- The max file size is 16MB.
-- Metadata is stored in `metadata.json` in the root directory.
+- Metadata is stored in `metadata.json` at the root of the project; this is a demo-friendly format and can be migrated to a database later.
+- This project is playful by design — feel free to customize the UI or animations to match your brand.

 ## License
 This project is for educational purposes and is not licensed for commercial use.